 Oct 2021: Craig is selected as a 2021 Marion Merrell Dow/Ed Connolly Research Scholar - an endowment funding pediatric genomic research to find answers, better treatments, and cures for childhood illness and disease

-Oct 2020: the Smail Lab has officially opened within the Genomic Medicine Center at the new Children's Mercy Research Institute, Kansas City, MO
+Oct 2020: The Smail Lab has opened within the Genomic Medicine Center at the new Children's Mercy Research Institute, Kansas City, MO

 We gratefully acknowledge external funding provided by: